When Bad Things Happen to Good Questions

 You're interviewing a candidate who has just moved here from the East Coast.
 It seems natural enough to ask about the move, but instead of just breaking the ice, your question unleashes a flood of personal information.
 You hear about the divorce, the custody hearing - in short, way more than you need to know about the candidate's private life.
 What do you do?
 How can you keep the interview on track?

 While it's true you want to understand the candidate, you only need to know those things that relate to job performance.
 Is it possible to seem human and congenial while retaining your professional distance?
 It is.
 The key is to focus on work-related issues.
-Instead of asking, "Why did you decide to move to Happy Valley?" you might say, "What was the most difficult part of leaving your job to move out here?"
+Instead of asking, "Why did you decide to move to the Bay Area?" you might say, "What was the most difficult part of leaving your job to move out here?"
 Phrased this way, the question reflects a personal interest but probably won't elicit a personal response.

 You can start with almost any topic and then build on it to get additional information, always moving from general questions to specific ones; from "What did you like about the East Coast?" to "What did you most enjoy about your last position?"